Foreign exchange market

-In a typical foreign exchange transaction, a party purchases some quantity of one currency by paying with some quantity of another currency.

 The modern foreign exchange market began forming during the 1970s.
-This followed three decades of government restrictions on foreign exchange transactions under the Bretton Woods system of monetary management, which set out the rules for commercial and financial relations among the world's major industrial states after World War II.
+This followed three decades of government restrictions on foreign exchange transactions under the Bretton Woods system of monetary management, which set out the rules for commercial and financial relations among major industrial states after World War II.
 Countries gradually switched to floating exchange rates from the previous exchange rate regime, which remained fixed per the Bretton Woods system.
 The foreign exchange market is unique because of the following characteristics: